 Sorry, I can’t get away with not saying “point your toes.”
 But I’ll try to be a little more specific than that.

 I remember when I first started aerial, I could NOT think about my feet.
 I was fully consumed with remembering my wraps and trying to get my body to generally do the right thing.
 I knew it would be some time before I could think about pointing my toes.
 If this is you, do make that general effort to point to the best of your ability, but also set aside time to look for moments that your toes especially do NOT want to point.
 Those are areas you will need to bring a concerted mental effort to what you are doing until it becomes programmed into your muscle memory.
 I have found that the feet like to flex when hooking and unhooking knees and when lifting the second leg in Russian flirt.
 Notice the places you need to work on toe point and practice them with the sole purpose of bringing full attention on your feet (pun intended).

 Another extremely common issue, and one that can often persist longer than unintended dorsiflexion is “sickling.”
 This is when the feet turn inward (pronate.)
-The main instances you really want to do this is when crocheting and positioning a foot for star drops, because it adds security.
-Otherwise, when knee-hooking, hip keying, climbing, and generally posing, watch out for that inward turn.
+The main instances you really WANT to do this is when crocheting, basic climb, and positioning a foot for star drops or wheeldowns, because it adds security.
+Otherwise, when knee-hooking, hip keying, and generally posing, watch out for that inward turn.
 Think about leading outward with your pinky toe–it is much harder to go too far in that direction.

 4. Effective fabric placement